ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 values.

-## Context Extension Types {#iana-ext-types}
+## Datagram Format Types {#iana-format-types}

-This document establishes a registry for HTTP datagram context extension type codes.
-The "HTTP Context Extension Types" registry governs a 62-bit space.
+This document establishes a registry for HTTP datagram format type codes.
+The "HTTP Datagram Format Types" registry governs a 62-bit space.
 Registrations in this registry MUST include the following fields:

 Type:

-A name or label for the context extension type.
+A name or label for the datagram format type.

 Value:

-: The value of the Context Extension Type field (see {{context-ext}}) is a 62bit integer.
+: The value of the Datagram Format Type field (see {{datagram-formats}}) is a 62bit integer.

 Reference: